Keith Mularski doesn't look like someone with a lot of secrets. He has this aw-shucks demeanor, like an overgrown kid in a business suit.

 Mularkski had to create an entire backstory for Master Splyntr to get the criminals on the sites to trust him.
 So he contacted an anti-spam organization and got it to list his name as a Polish spam king.
 If you Googled his nickname, he would come up as a notorious spammer, known for buying stolen credit card information.

 Master Splyntr was wheeling and dealing on the underground at a moment of particular upheaval in the credit card black market.

 There were about four or five major sites where criminals bought and sold stolen credit cards, according to Kevin Poulsen, the author of Kingpin, a new book on cybercrime.
 Each site had about 1,500 users.

 The websites battled for control of the market, much like everyday firms do in the corporate world.
 Some of the sites suffered hostile takeovers.
-Finally, two sites emerged as the dominants players: Carders Market and Dark Market.
+Finally, two sites emerged as the dominant players: Carders Market and Dark Market.

 Mularski was working undercover as an ordinary user on Dark Market when the hostile takeovers happened.
 At this point, he had already developed a friendship with the head of the site, a British hacker called Jlsi.
 One night, when Dark Market was under spam bombardment by Carder's Market, Mularski made his move:

-I said: 'You know my reputation as a spammer.
+I said: "You know my reputation as a spammer.
 I'm very good at setting up websites.
 I can hide them from law enforcement.
 I have my site ready.
-I have my servers ready.'
-And he said: 'Let's move it, bro.'
+I have my servers ready."
+And he said: "Let's move it, bro."